jkettmann/jkettmann.com/src/data/blog/2019-01-28-how-to-authenticate-using-graphql-and-jwt/index.md

 title: How to authenticate using GraphQL and JWT
 slug: how-to-authenticate-using-graphql-and-jwt
 date: 2019-01-28
-tags: ["Authentication"]
+tags: ['Authentication']
 published: true
 ---

--
-How can I set a JWT token to a cookie using GraphQL?
+- How can I set a JWT token to a cookie using GraphQL?

--
-Do I need to put the authentication logic into every resolver?
+- Do I need to put the authentication logic into every resolver?

 Maybe you are wondering how to authenticate your users when you build a GraphQL backend using JSON web token (JWT).
-If so your answer may be: Use a *session middleware* in combination with the *GraphQL context*.
+If so your answer may be: Use a _session middleware_ in combination with the _GraphQL context_.

 The goal of this post is to show how to